 - Have fun meeting as a team each week to work on the MESA challenge!

-- Submit files to the Maryland MESA Online Competition in February.
+- Submit files to the Maryland MESA Community-Based Program Competition in February.

-Participate in the Maryland MESA Online Awards Ceremony & Showcase in March.
+Participate in the Maryland MESA Community-Based Program Awards Ceremony & Showcase in March.

 Teams awarded first place will be invited to participate in the Maryland MESA State Competition!

-Coaches have the opportunity to participate in training focused on technical skills (e.g., coding, using specific software, etc.) related to the Maryland MESA Online challenges.
-Training is typically provided at the Johns Hopkins Applied Physics Laboratory in Laurel, Maryland.
-However, because of the effects of COVID-19, training for the 2020-21 season may be held online.
+Coaches have the opportunity to participate in training focused on technical skills (e.g., coding, using specific software, etc.) related to the Maryland MESA Community-Based challenges.
+Training for the 2021-22 season will be determined at a later date if it will be held in-person or virtually.
 The registration fee for training is $25 per attendee.

 For additional information, please contact the Maryland MESA Program Specialist at Amanda.Fabian@jhuapl.edu.